dereksonderegger/444/docs/41_SpeedingUpR.md

 }
 ```

 We might consider that there are two ways to return a value from a function (using the `return` function and just printing it).
-In fact, I've always heard that using the `return` statment is a touch slower.
+In fact, I've always heard that using the `return` statement is a touch slower.

 ```r